Metrix-Labs/metrix/docs/docs/guides/05-type-system/01-philosophy.md

 #### 🪡 Tailor-made Experience

-The type system should provide a TypeScript experience that is tailored to each application, while keeping a generic stance within Strapi internals.
+The type system should provide a TypeScript experience that is tailored to each application, while keeping a generic stance within Metrix internals.

 #### 🏖️ Easy to Use